 The new Soyuz fairing has a diameter of 4.11 meters and an overall length of 11.4 meters – enabling it to accommodate the full range of payloads in the launch vehicle’s performance category.

 Constellation dispensers and auxiliary platforms for “piggyback” passengers

-For the European Galileo navigation satellites, a dispenser system was developed for Arianespace that carries two of the spacecraft side-by-side under the Soyuz payload fairing.
-This dispenser deploys the spacecraft by firing a pyrotechnic separation system to simultaneously release them in opposite directions.
-Its first use was on Soyuz’ October 21, 2011 maiden flight from the Spaceport.
+With Europe’s Galileo navigation satellites, a dispenser system developed for Arianespace by RUAG Space Sweden carries two of the spacecraft side-by-side under the Soyuz payload fairing.
+This dispenser fires a pyrotechnic separation system to simultaneously release the two satellites in opposite directions.
+Its first use was on Soyuz’ October 2011 maiden flight from the Spaceport.

-Arianespace plans to further enhance the Soyuz’ mission flexibility with the development of a structure to accommodate small secondary payloads.
-Called the ASAP-S, this system continues the auxiliary platform concept previously developed for Ariane missions, which have enabled “piggyback” passengers to be flown for the past 20-plus years.
+Arianespace further enhanced the Soyuz mission flexibility with its development of a structure to accommodate small secondary payloads.
+Called the ASAP-S, this system continues the ASAP auxiliary platform concept previously developed for missions with members of the Ariane family, which have enabled “piggyback” passengers to be flown for the past 20-plus years.